wp-plugins/pinterest-pin-it-button/readme.txt

 * Show or hide the button on any post, page or category
 * Add custom CSS to align with other sharing buttons
 * Sidebar widget and shortcode options included
-* Option for no iframe (faster loading, fixes display issues on some web hosts)

 ###Additional Features Available in Pinterest "Pin It" Button PRO:###